near/NEPs/specs/Standards/MultiToken/Core.md

 // * `receiver_id`: the valid NEAR account receiving the token
 // * `token_ids`: the tokens to transfer
 // * `amounts`: the number of tokens to transfer, wrapped in quotes and treated
-//    like an array of  string, although the numbers will be stored as an array of unsigned integer
+//    like an array of strings, although the numbers will be stored as an array of unsigned integer
 //    with 128 bits.
 // * `approval_ids`: expected approval IDs per `token_ids`.
 If a `token_id` does
 //    not have a corresponding approval id then the entry in the array must be marked null.
 //    The `approval_ids` are numbers smaller than 2^53, and therefore representable as JSON.
-//    ApprovalId See Approval Management standard for full explanation.
+//    See Approval Management standard for full explanation.
 // * `memo` (optional): for use cases that may benefit from indexing or
 //    providing information for a transfer